deepinder1992/3DHeatTransfer/README.md

 ## Statement of Need

-Accurate simulation of heat conduction in complex geometries is essential in applications such as thermal management, energy systems, and materials processing.
+Accurate simulation of heat conduction in arbitrary geometries is essential in applications such as thermal management, energy systems, and materials processing.
 Existing general-purpose CFD tools are often heavyweight or not optimized for pure conduction problems.

 **3DHeatTransfer** addresses this gap by providing: